ddalgrande/udacity_projects/image_classifier/README.md

 ## Data

-The model will be training using 102 different types of flowers, where there ~20 images per flower to train on.
-Then you will use your trained classifier to see if you can predict the type for new images of the flowers.
+The model was trained using 102 different types of flowers, where there are ~20 images per flower to train on.

 Image categories can be found in [cat_to_name.json]() and  flower images can be downloaded here [flower_data.tar.gz](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz).